-A credit card cash advance limit is the maximum amount a credit card user can withdraw from the card’s full credit line as a cash advance.
+A credit card cash advance limit is the maximum amount a cardholder can withdraw from the card’s full credit line as a cash advance.
 Your credit card cash advance limit will be a certain percentage of your whole credit card limit.
-Some reports online suggest the rule of thumb for cash advance limits is 20% of your credit card limit, but it can vary based on the card issuer.
+Some online reports mention that the cash advance limit is usually from 5% to 30% of your credit card limit.
+Note that this percentage can vary based on the card issuer.

 The credit card’s cash advance limit is how much you can use as a cash advance.

 There isn't a usual credit card cash advance limit.
 It will be a portion of your entire credit limit, but it's up to the issuer to determine the exact amount.
 Anyway, cash advances are a really bad idea, as they are extremely expensive.
 So you shouldn’t bother yourself with that unless it's an emergency.

 A credit card cash advance is a way to access a portion of your credit line via cash withdrawal or, in some cases, a paper check provided by the issuer.
 The most common way to do a credit card cash advance is by making an ATM withdrawal.
 To do that, you will need to request a PIN from your card’s issuer.… read full answer